slcs-jsc/mptrac/docs/manual/model-output-data.md

 sums the loss quantities that are available.
 Accounted mass is the sum of the current mass and total tracked mass loss.
 With `NENS > 0`, the file contains an additional row for each ensemble; ensemble ID -999 denotes the total over all active air parcels.
-Domain-decomposed runs sum these values globally across all MPI ranks.
+Domain-decomposed runs write the local budget of each subdomain.
+Global budgets can be obtained by summing the corresponding columns across subdomain files.

 ## Radionuclide deposition data